Statement of Intent

 - Active communication with parents to help them support their children.

-In addition, we publish "INSIGHT" our cross curriculum journal uniting the Olavian community through exploring the importance of wellbeing.
+In addition to the initiatives above, we publish "INSIGHT" our cross curriculum journal uniting the Olavian community through exploring the importance of wellbeing.
 All proceeds made from the sale of these publications are donated to MIND.

 Insight - Issue 1 Insight - Issue 2